boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 #### Show Difference Value

-When you bind both actual and target values in gauge, this option will be shown.
-This allows you to hide or show the difference value of actual and target value with its percentage value.
-The default value of this property is true.
+When binding both actual and target values in the gauge, this option will be shown.
+This allows you to hide or show the difference value of the actual and target value with its percentage value.
+The default value is true.

 ![Show Difference Value](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/show-difference-value.png)

 #### Title Color

-The Radial Gauge title color can be customized.
+Customize the Radial Gauge title color.
 The default value is #000000.
 This option will be disabled if the series is not configured in the Radial Gauge.

 ### Color Settings